cs3110/textbook/interp/simpl_typecheck.md

   | Add, TInt, TInt
   | Mult, TInt, TInt -> TInt
   | Leq, TInt, TInt -> TBool
-  | _ -> failwith "operator and operand type mismatch"
+  | _ -> failwith "Operator and operand type mismatch"

 and typeof_if ctx e1 e2 e3 =
   if typeof ctx e1 = TBool
   then begin
     let t2 = typeof ctx e2 in
     if t2 = typeof ctx e3 then t2
-    else failwith "branches of if must have same type" end else failwith "guard of if must have type bool"
+    else failwith "Branches of if must have same type" end else failwith "Guard of if must have type bool"
 ```

 Note how the recursive calls in the implementation of `typeof` occur